Here is how to lead the World Climate Simulation:

 Items to provide to participants:

 Briefing Materials – printed handouts for participants, including sets for 3 or 6-regions.
-Updated August 2017, available in Farsi, French, German, Hungarian, Japanese, Mandarin Chinese, Portuguese, Russian, Spanish and Turkish.
+Updated August 2017, available in Farsi, French, German, Hungarian, Japanese, Mandarin Chinese, Portuguese, Russian, Spanish, Polish, and Turkish.

 Table Labels (6-region) & Table Labels (3-region) – printable table tents for the tables of groups.
 Also available in Russian (6-region), Farsi (6-region) & (3-region), German (6-region) & (3-region), Hungarian (3-region), Portuguese (6-region) & (3-region), and Turkish (6-region) & (3-region).